Logbooks standardisation

 The core of the t3 process is to consider that the species composition of the logbooks was biased.
 Furthermore, logbook information related to global weight catches and weight categories are correct.
 Indeed, the weight categories of individuals as a strong influence on their commercial value.
 Furthermore, these weight categories change from one tuna fishing company to another, involves overlaps and are hardly usable directly from the logbook.

-This process aims to homogenise these weight categories and create simplify categories divided in function of the fishing school and the ocean:
+This process aims to homogenize these weight categories and create simplify categories divided in function of the fishing school and the ocean:

 • < 10kg and > 10kg for the floating object school in the Atlantic and Indian Ocean,